totekits/Mastermind/README.md

 2. Codebreaker has 12 rounds to guess the secret code
 3. If a guess pin matches both color and position, get a black pin feedback
 4. If a guess pin matches only color, get a white pin feedback
-5. If a guess pin doesn't match, get no feedback
+5. If a guess pin doesn't match, get nil feedback
 ## Steps